levibostian/purslane/README.md

 Here is an example `docker run` statement to run the Docker purslane CLI:
 ```
-docker run --rm -v $(pwd)/purslane.yaml:/root/.purslane.yaml -v /home/.ssh/:/root/ssh purslane:latest
+docker run --rm -v $(pwd)/purslane.yaml:/config.yaml -v /home/.ssh/:/ssh levibostian/purslane:latest run --config /config.yaml
 ```

-The Purslane Docker image does have the 1 assumption that you need to provide the config file to `/root/.purslane.yaml` on the image.
-Besides that, all other files you provide to the Docker container is all configurable to you because you set all of the paths inside of your purslane config file (example: the ssh files).
+> Note: The home directory of the Docker image is set to `/root`.
+You can use `~/` in the config file to refer to this path.

-The Purslane public docker image tries to be as minimal as possible.
-[Check out the Dockerfile](Dockerfile) to learn more.
+[The Dockerfile](Dockerfile) is setup quite easily.
+It just runs the purslane CLI and everything that you add to the end of the `docker run` command gets passed as arguments to the CLI.
+So the example above with `docker run ... run --config /config.yaml` means that you are running `/purslane run --config /config.yaml` inside of the Docker container.

 ## Development